-You have a great gaming laptop, but it's probably not complete yet.
+You might already have a great gaming laptop, but it's probably not complete yet.
 After installing a few of your favorite titles, you're ready to jump in, guns (or wands) blazing.
-But what about the accessories?
+But what about the gaming accessories?
 To get the best experience, you'll need a sweet gaming headset; a wicked-fast mouse; and a sharp, colorful monitor to put on your desk — plus other goodies like a mechanical keyboard and a powerful router.

 Here are our favorite laptop gaming peripherals for use both at home and on the road.
 Check out more of the best laptops for even better hardware upgrades.

 Boasting 11 programmable buttons, a textured grip and a hand-friendly shape, the Logitech G502 Proteus Spectrum is one of our favorite gaming mice.
 A jack-of-all-trades device, the Spectrum can handle just about any gaming genre you can throw at it, with stellar performance.
 Gamers who prefer a heftier piece of hardware can add the included 3.6-gram (0.13 ounces) weights.
 You can also switch between resistant or near-frictionless movement.

 If you prefer a mechanical keyboard to using your laptop's built-in keys, you should take a gander at the Razer BlackWidow Chroma.
 And you should take a long, loving look at it.
 Using Razer's Synapse software, you can map up to 16.8 million colors to the keys along with macros.
 The device also offers on-the-fly macro recording, which should come in handy for fans of massively multiplayer online games.